 One of the best ways to keep us healthy is to follow the wisdom of Hippocrates and “let food be our medicine”.
 This means it’s important to educate each other about the effects of processed foods, GMOs, and every other aspect of the Industrial Food Complex that contributes to the Standard American Diet (SAD).
 Especially if you’ve been getting sick more often, feel run down, are plagued by one or more chronic conditions or preconditions, now is the time for nutrient density by focusing on foods in their whole organic form: vegetables, fruits, nuts, seeds, pastured dairy, eggs, wild fish or seafood, and high quality organic, pastured meats.
 By choosing food from nature, forage, and responsible farmers, you are not only providing a great base for your own gut bacteria to heal, but you’re helping to heal the soil too.

-Until recently, these 3G’s have become rather absent in our food culture.
-If you’ve been seeing the rise in discussion of bone broths and their benefits, it’s because they are very particularly rich sources of L-glutamine, glycine (both amino acids), and gelatin, which have been proven to heal and soothe the gut lining.
-Studies show that there is a significant link between glutamine and the repair of the epithelial lining of the gut.
-Including the 3G’s in your diet and healing protocol can also help to balance methionine levels in the body (available in most animal foods, and some beans) and can lead to inflammation and acidosis.
-If you’re looking for a vegetarian or vegan choice, try MSM, which also helps rebuild the lining of the digestive tract.
-All of these options works to heal leaky gut by sealing the lining, and stopping food particles from leaching through the gut wall’s small junction openings, thereby lessening inflammation and allergic responses to foods.
+If you’ve been seeing the rise in discussion of bone broths and their benefits, it’s because they are very particularly rich sources of collagen, amino acids, and gelatin, which have been proven to heal and soothe the gut lining.
+Including Gut Garden's Collagen Peptides in your diet can work to heal leaky gut by sealing the lining, and stopping food particles from leaching through the gut wall’s small junction openings, thereby lessening inflammation and allergic responses to foods.

 3. Resistant Starch + Probiotics